 TOE is Composite product that should be considered in the Composite Product life cycle.
-Composite product integrator performs Composite product integration (FLASH code download into the IC chip), preparation and shipping to the personalization for the Composite product (Composite Product Integration).
+Composite product integrator performs Composite product integration (FLASH code downloads into IC chip), preparation and shipping to the personalization for the Composite product (Composite Product Integration).
 Then the TOE is issued by Card Issuer with applications and associated personalization data after the initialization step.

-For details on the chips, the IC dedicated software and the crypto libraries, see the documentation under ANSSI-CC-2014/58 [14].
+Though the certified IC chip which is a component of the TOE supports RSA with key length from 2048 bits to 4096 bits, the TOE only supports RSA with key length 2048 bits.
+Also, the TOE only provides and uses Physical True Random Number Generator.
+For details on the chips, the IC dedicated software and the crypto libraries, see the documentation under BSI-DSZ-CC-0782-V5-2020 [14].